Frequently Asked Questions

 Before the Student Account Services/Cashier’s Office can credit your federal student loans to your student account, the Financial Aid Office must verify that you are eligible and have completed several important requirements.

-You can visit OASIS via your studentloans.gov to complete or verify much of this information on your own.page and/or
+You can visit OASIS via your page and/or studentaid.gov to complete or verify much of this information on your own.

 Check your FAST page to confirm that you have completed all necessary requirements such as:

 Have you completed a Direct (Stafford) Loan Request Form online to borrow the federal student loans included in your Financial Aid Summary?

 Have you submitted all the documents listed as “Required” to determine your eligibility for financial aid?

 Have you maintained financial eligibility for the loans in your Financial Aid Summary?

 Does your actual enrollment level match the enrollment plan indicated on your Financial Aid Summary (full-time, half-time)?

 Check studentaid.gov to confirm that you have completed all necessary requirements, such as: